Our Approach to Education

 - We view courses as a way to enhance a student's research ability, to learn broadly about a field or related fields, and as part of the process of becoming a well-rounded member of one’s field.

-- Our 10 course requirement is considered a a minimum, and not a goal; students are encouraged to take additional courses whenever appropriate.
+- Our 10 course requirement is considered to be a minimum, and not a goal; students are encouraged to take additional courses whenever appropriate.

 - We aim to balance disciplinary expertise (i.e., courses that provide the scientific, mathematical, and technical depth that students need for our graduate programs in engineering and applied science) with "innovation" style courses that broaden a student's perspective, suitable 100- level courses, or relevant courses at a suitable level in non-science departments (e.g., economics) or schools (e.g., Harvard Kennedy School or Harvard Business School).